1b5d/llm-api/README.md

 The main motivation to start this project, was to be able to use different LLMs running on a local machine or a remote server with [langchain](https://github.com/hwchase17/langchain) using [langchain-llm-api](https://github.com/1b5d/langchain-llm-api)

-tested on CPU with the following models :
+Tested with the following models :

-- Llama 7b
+- Llama 7b - ggml
-- Llama 13b
+- Llama 13b - ggml
-- Llama 30b
+- Llama 30b - ggml
-- Alpaca 7b
+- Alpaca 7b - ggml
-- Alpaca 13b
+- Alpaca 13b - ggml
-- Alpaca 30b
+- Alpaca 30b - ggml
-- Vicuna 13b
+- Vicuna 13b - ggml
-- Koala 7b
+- Koala 7b - ggml

-tested on GPU with GPTQ-for-LlaMa with
+- Vicuna GPTQ 7B-4bit-128g
+- Vicuna GPTQ 13B-4bit-128g

-- Koala 7B-4bit-128g
+- Koala GPTQ 7B-4bit-128g
-- wizardLM 7B-4bit-128g
+- wizardLM GPTQ 7B-4bit-128g

 Contribution for supporting more models is welcomed.